-In SVA's second year of operation, our goals included improving attendance and academics, as well as increasing family engagement.
-We went from having 3 events in our first operational year to hosting 10 events in the 2022-23 school year, thereby establishing annual traditions and events for our students and families.
-We continued to expand our active parent advisory committee and focused on staff development in the following areas: curriculum and instruction, restorative practices, positive behavior interventions and supports, inclusive training through the Welcoming Schools program.
-Additionally, we continued to refine and enhance our teacher effectiveness, ELD supports, physical education approach, and attendance rates.
-Families and the community actively participated in our whole school Stone Soup Event, Fall Festival, Winter Sing Along, and the Cinco de Mayo Celebration.
-These traditions lay the groundwork for building trust and supporting our goals to improve student outcomes.
+In SVA's thirdsecond year of operation, our goals included improving attendance and academics, as well as increasing family engagement.
+SVA hosted over 15 event We went from having 3 events in our first operational year to hosting 10 events in the 2023-242-23 school year, continuing ourthereby establishing annual traditions and events for our students and families.
+In addition, ourWe continued to expand our active parent advisory committee and focused on we continued to focus on staff development in the following areas: cultural responsiveness training, curriculum and instruction, restorative practices, positive behavior interventions and supports, finalizinginclusive training through the the Welcoming Schools training to become a certified program.program.
+SVA continued Additionally, we continued to refine and enhance our teacher effectiveness, ELD supports, physical education approach, and attendance rates.
+During the 2023-24 school year we hired an intervention specialist to teach targeted groups using iReady curriculum to improve student literacy.
+Families and the community actively participated in our whole school Stone Soup Event, Fall Festival, Winter Sing Along, and the Cinco de Mayo Celebration and our first annual Spring Gala event.
+These continued traditions help us to continually build ns lay the groundwork for building trust and supporting our goals to improve student outcomes.

-As we conclude our second year, we recognize that there are still many areas in which we need to grow in the years ahead.
+As we conclude our thirdsecond year, we recognize that there are still many areas in which we need to grow in the years ahead.
 The following data compares our baseline year with the second year in terms of academic performance, attendance, and community engagement.
 We take special pride in our culture and climate data, boasting a suspension and expulsion rate of 0%, our ability to offer a broad course of study despite our small size, and our success in fully staffing our school with high-quality instructors and support specialists.